influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withNodeSelector(nodeSelector)
 ```

-NodeSelector is a selector which will result in all pods of the workflow to be scheduled on the selected node(s).
-This is able to be overridden by a nodeSelector specified in the template.
+"NodeSelector is a selector which will result in all pods of the workflow to be scheduled on the selected node(s).
+This is able to be overridden by a nodeSelector specified in the template."

 ### fn spec.withNodeSelectorMixin